 18 Dec Coaching Mastery Tip 1

 If you are ready to move beyond your current comfort zones and reach for a new level of mastery in your coaching, consider these qualitative tips for guidance.
 This is the 1st in a 13 part mini blog series that will share Thirteen Coaching Mastery Qualitative Tips.
 I hope you enjoy them! – Fran Fisher MCC

-BEING WITH = being fully present; listening for who and how the client is being (values, strengths, beliefs, etc.); responding to (words, language, emotion, etc.) Paying attention to the subtle nuances of the client’s shifts of energy, or changes in direction.
+Being with the Client = being fully present; listening for who and how the client is being (values, strengths, beliefs, etc.); responding to (words, language, emotion, etc.) Paying attention to the subtle nuances of the client’s shifts of energy, or changes in direction.

-DOING TO = problem solving, asking leading questions, offering unsolicited suggestions, offering your own analysis (“So that means____.”
+Doing to the Client = problem solving, asking leading questions, offering unsolicited suggestions, offering your own analysis (“So that means____.”
 Instead of asking “What meaning do you make of that?”)